-There are three main trial management groups which may be involved in the set up and management of a clinical trial, depending on the trial size, design and number of sites.
-For each committee/group the protocol should state their roles and responsibilities and degree of independence from Sponsor and Investigators.
+Three main trial management groups may be involved in the setup and management of a clinical trial, depending on the trial size, design and number of sites.
+For each committee/group the protocol should state their roles and responsibilities and degree of independence from the Sponsor and Investigators.
 If not included in the document the protocol should state where the information on the committee/group can be found.

-• Trial Steering Committee
+• Trial Steering Committee (TSC)